d2l-ai/d2l-en/chapter_preliminaries/probability.md

 Whenever we analyze a dataset, hunting for patterns that we hope might characterize a broader population, we are employing statistical thinking.
-Entire courses, majors, theses, careers, departments, companies, and institutions have been devoted to the study of probability and statistics.
+Most courses, majors, theses, careers, departments, companies, and institutions have been devoted to the study of probability and statistics.
-While section only scratches the surface, we will provide the foundation that you need to begin building models.
+While this section only scratches the surface, we will provide the foundation that you need to begin building models.